Java-QueryOnList/queryOnList/README.md

 Contributions are welcome!
 Please submit a pull request on our GitHub repository.

+## Acknowledgments

+This project greatly appreciates the contributions of:

+- [svencc](https://github.com/orgs/Java-QueryOnList/people/svencc) - svencc led the implementation, DevOps setup, and managed client communication.
+His ability to translate customer requirements into executable tasks and provide crucial support to smartkanak was invaluable.
+His diverse skill set has been a cornerstone of the project.

+- [smartkanak](https://github.com/orgs/Java-QueryOnList/people/smartkanak) - Masterminded the project's core functionalities.
+Meticulously developed the parsing logic, engine implementation, execution flow, and ensured robust testing.
+His technical acumen has been pivotal to the project's success.

+Our sincere thanks go to both of them for their indispensable contributions.
+This appreciation is a tribute to their dedication and hard work, of course without the intention of praising themselves, as this was written by ChatGPT and not by them.

 ## License

-QueryEngine is released under the MIT License.
-Please see the `LICENSE` file for more details.
+Java-QueryOnList is released under the MIT License.
+Please see the [LICENSE](LICENSE) file for more details.